 Buy or Rent a Bigger Home in Florida

 If your summer home is in New York, at least the state will consider home size in the context of the geographic area in which each residence is located.
-For example, while a 3,000 square foot apartment in Manhattan may pale in comparison to a palatial home in Florida, it nevertheless may still be spacious by New York City standards.
+For example, while a 3,000 square foot apartment in Manhattan may seem cramped when compared to a sprawling homestead in Florida, New York tax auditors may nevertheless see the two homes as relatively equal because the apartment is spacious by New York City standards.

 Enroll Your Children in Florida Schools